 Beatty sits on the prestigious House Committee on Financial Services and serves on three Subcommittees: Housing, Community Development and Insurance, and Oversight and Investigations.
 The Financial Services Committee oversees the entire financial services industry, including the nation’s banking, securities, insurance, and housing industries, as well as the work of the Federal Reserve, the United States Department of the Treasury and the United States Securities and Exchange Commission.

-The Chair of the Subcommittee on Diversity and Inclusion, which was created in 2019, she leads the effort to ensure the financial services industry supports all Americans.
-And during her tenure in the House, she has had several pieces of legislation signed into law, including two measures to combat human trafficking.
+As the chair of the Subcommittee on Diversity and Inclusion, which was created in 2019, she leads the effort to ensure the financial services industry supports all Americans.
+During her tenure in the House, she has had several pieces of legislation signed into law, including two measures to combat human trafficking.

-Congresswoman Beatty is Vice-Chair of the Congressional Black Caucus, a member of the Democratic Seniors Task Force, Co-Chair of the Financial and Economic Literacy Caucus, Deputy Vice-Chair of the Congressional Voting Rights Caucus, and founder of the Congressional Civility and Respect Caucus.
+In 2021, Congresswoman Beatty became chair of the Congressional Black Caucus.
+She is also a member of the Democratic Seniors Task Force, Co-Chair of the Financial and Economic Literacy Caucus, Deputy Vice-Chair of the Congressional Voting Rights Caucus, and founder of the Congressional Civility and Respect Caucus.

-Outside of her committee and numerous caucus memberships, Congresswoman Beatty is an active member of Delta Sigma Theta Sorority and is a committed and vocal supporter of early education, women’s equality, and concussion awareness.
+Outside of her committee and numerous caucus memberships, Congresswoman Beatty is an active member of Delta Sigma Theta Sorority.
+She is a committed and vocal supporter of early education, women’s equality, and concussion awareness.
 She is the recipient of a NAACP Freedom Award, Woman of Courage Award, and the Urban League Leadership Recognition Award.
+She has honorary doctorates from Ohio Dominican University and Central State University,